jokehboy/Incremental-Honours-game/README.md

 - - - -

-### Upgrades ###
+## Upgrades ##
 On the upgrades or production page, there are upgrade panels, these panels have 6 sections.
-To purchase an upgrade you press and hold.
+To purchase an upgrade you press and hold the button.

 ![gfasdfg](https://user-images.githubusercontent.com/27737718/113463297-f37d4380-941c-11eb-9b3e-a36596be369f.PNG)